katur/eegi/README.md

 There are two other, organizational Django apps:

 - [website](website) holds aspects of the website that are common to all apps (e.g., the templates and stylesheets for the home page, footer, etc)
-- [dbmigration](dbmigration) holds the functionality for syncing the database according to the legacy database
+- [dbmigration](dbmigration) holds the functionality for syncing the database from the legacy database

 Finally, here is an explanation of some other top-level directories, which